maivdigital/docker-php-nginx-pgsql/README.md

 - basic setup for Dockerized containers, PHP app build
 - comments left in some files that have resolved issues
+- make sure to create dir 'postgres' as this is where postgres data will be stored when container is build

 ### Commands to start this project